-Grab our FREE Kansas residential sublease agreement sample and read further about subletting laws in Kansas, required disclosures, optional addendums and what other Kansas landlord tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official Kansas sublease agreement for residential use.
+Read further about subletting laws in Kansas, required disclosures, optional addendums and what other Kansas landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 In the state of Kansas, one of the options that many tenants consider when they are not able to stay in the unit for the full term of the lease agreement is a sublease agreement.
 This is an option that allows the original tenant to keep the lease without breaking the terms of it by passing the responsibilities that they hold as a tenant to a new tenant.
 When this happens, the original leaseholder becomes the sublessor, and the new tenant becomes the sublessee.

 In many situations, the landlord may require the original tenant to get their permission to have a sublease agreement that allows someone else to live in the unit.
 This is something that happens when the original tenant needs to leave the area, and it can be set as a fixed sublease agreement that lasts for a specific period of time or one that can renew after the original time period passes.
 All of the responsibilities that are in effect between the original tenant and the landlord will be passed on to the new tenant.
 They will be required to pay the rent on time, take care of the unit that they are living in, and make requests for repairs to get completed when they need to be done.